-After 10 years of collaboration, the Gulf of Mexico Alliance partnership is nearly 900 people strong.
+After 10 years of collaboration, the Gulf of Mexico Alliance partnership is over 900 people strong.
 Our members are from state and federal agencies, NGOs, academia and businesses – all with a goal of ensuring a healthy and resilient Gulf of Mexico.
 In 2014, after careful consideration and evaluation, the GOMA Alliance Management Team elected to update the priorities supported by the Gulf of Mexico Alliance partnership.
 Important to note: none of the focus areas were eliminated, but are redistributed within the new team structure.

 Priority Issue Teams

-COASTAL RESILIENCE – The existing Resilience Team will continue many of its successful actions and explore others that have immediate effects on our ability to respond to natural and man-made hazards.
-This team will continue to be led by the State of Mississippi, Department of Marine Resources.
+COASTAL RESILIENCE – The Resilience Team addresses many of its successful actions and explores others that have immediate effects on our ability to respond to natural and man-made hazards.
+This team is led by the State of Mississippi, Department of Marine Resources.
 Click here to contact the Coastal Resilience Team Coordinator.

-DATA & MONITORING – This new team will incorporate the water quality monitoring efforts as well as many of the data and data acquisition efforts of the Ecosystems Team.
-This team will be led by the State of Florida, Department of Environmental Protection.
+DATA & MONITORING – This new team incorporates the water quality monitoring efforts as well as many of the former data and data acquisition efforts of the old Ecosystems Team.
+This team is led by the State of Florida, Department of Environmental Protection.
 Click here to contact the Data & Monitoring Team Coordinator.

-EDUCATION & ENGAGEMENT – This existing team will shift its focus to providing education, outreach and engagement to the other team projects and programs.
-It is looking to incorporate a wide variety of audiences including Coastal Trainers, Outreach Specialists, and K–12 educator.
-It will be led by the State of Alabama and coordinated by Dauphin Island Sea Lab.
+EDUCATION & ENGAGEMENT – This team focuses on providing education, outreach and engagement to the other team projects and programs.
+It incorporates a wide variety of audiences including Coastal Trainers, Outreach Specialists, and K–12 educators.
+It is led by the State of Alabama and coordinated by Dauphin Island Sea Lab.
 Click here to contact the Education & Engagement Team Coordinator.

-HABITAT RESOURCES – The existing Habitat Conservation and Restoration Team will continue many of its very successful actions and incorporate some currently being addressed by the Ecosystems Team.
-This team will be led by the State of Louisiana, Coastal Protection and Restoration Authority.
+HABITAT RESOURCES – The Habitat Resources Team (formerly Habitat Conservation and Restoration) continues many very successful actions and incorporates some from the former Ecosystems Team.
+This team is led by the State of Louisiana, Coastal Protection and Restoration Authority.
 Click here to contact the Habitat Team Coordinator.